Intesa Sanpaolo: Divestment from Russia

+Snooping controversy

+In August 2024, Intesa Sanpaolo fired one of its clerks, Vincenzo Coviello, after an internal investigation unearthed evidence of illicit activity.
+The public prosecutor's office of Bari, Italy, has since accused Coviello of compromising national security by repeatedly gaining unauthorised access to the bank accounts of about 3,500 individuals, including the Italian prime minister Giorgia Meloni, Defence Minister Guido Crosetto, the prosecutor of the National Anti-Mafia and Anti-Terrorism Directorate, and several officers of the Carabinieri and Italy's financial police, Guardia di Finanza.
+Meloni has suggested that Coviello's actions were part of a wider attempt by "pressure groups" to undermine Italian democracy.

 Major shareholders

-Intesa Sanpaolo's shareholders with more than a 3% stake

-Many shareholders of the group were the former owner (foundation) of the saving banks that were acquired by Intesa and Sanapaolo IMI through shares swap.
-For example, as of 31 December 2013, Fondazione Carisap (Ascoli) held 0.3537% shares, Fondazione Carisbo (Bologna) held 2.023%, Fondazione Cariparma (Parma, now part of Crédit Agricole Group) held 0.67%, Fondazione Carispezia (La Spezia, now part of Crédit Agricole Group) held 0.25%, Fondazione di Venezia (Venice) held 0.33215%.

-Corporate Governance
+Corporate governance

 Intesa Sanpaolo has a single-tiered corporate governance system in which the Board of Directors alone are in charge of strategic supervision and control.
 The latter duty is carried out by the Management Control Committee instead of the Board of Directors itself.
 The bank adopted this single-tiered system in April 2016, replacing the former two-tiered structure.
 Previously, the supervisory board exercised control and strategic management functions, whereas the management board oversaw the management of the company's business.
 The supervisory board was appointed by shareholders in their annual meeting.
 It supervised the activities carried out by the management board and, in particular, approved the main strategic initiatives proposed by the management board.
 The management board appointed one of its members to be the CEO.

 Board of directors

-Members were appointed on 27 April 2016 for the following financial years: 2016, 2017 and 2018.
+Members were appointed on 29 April 2022 for the following financial years: 2022, 2023 and 2024.

 Financial information

-Table with a comparison of Intesa Sanpaolo financial performance over the last years.
+Table with a comparison of Intesa Sanpaolo's financial performance over the last years.